-Although this Action Plan identifies the City's current request for the expenditure of \$1.2 million, this Action Plan fully complies with the Federal Register Notice and describes the City's intended use of all of the Funding.
-The following table identifies planned activities and full allocations for the entire \$26.3 million as well as the partial allocation of \$1.2 million.
+This Action Plan fully complies with the Federal Register Notice and describes the City's intended use of all of the Funding.
+The following table identifies planned activities and full allocations for the entire \$52.2 million in accordance with all grant agreements.